nik7273/Wikipedia/README.md

 Motivation
 ====

  This module explores whether a computable representation of illness can be created from online content and how these representations differ from those created from traditional sources of medical knowledge.
-Combining these two may help to dispel misinformation in online content and update archaic descriptions of ilnesses.
+Combining these two may help to dispel misinformation in online content and update archaic descriptions of illnesses.

-_Access_wikipedia.(py|sh)_ extract the text of a Wikipedia article though Wikipedia's API.
+_Access_wikipedia.(py|sh)_ extract the text of a Wikipedia article through Wikipedia's API.

 Open Issues
 ====